Sparse Linear Ensemble Systems and Structural Controllability: Problem Formulation and Main Results

-We note here that a necessary condition for an arbitrary linear ensemble system is that almost all individual systems in the ensemble are controllable.
-This can be seen from Lemma~\ref{lem:controllablesubspace}.
-It thus follows that a digraph $G$ is structurally controllable for linear ensemble systems, then it is structurally controllable for finite-dimensional linear systems.
-We elaborate on the fact in the following remark:
+It is known (see, e.g.,~\cite[Lemma 1]{helmke2014uniform}) that if a linear ensemble system is uniformly controllable, then all of its individual systems are controllable.
+Thus, if $G$ is structurally controllable for linear ensemble systems, then it is structurally controllable for finite-dimensional linear systems.
+However, the converse is not true.
+We elaborate below on this fact:

-\begin{remark} {\em For finite-dimensional linear systems, a necessary and sufficient condition~\cite{lin1974structural,shields1976structural,olshevsky2015minimum} for structural controllability can be formulated as follows: A digraph $G\in \mathcal{G}$ is structural controllable if and only if it satisfies item (A1) and the following: \begin{enumerate} \item[\em (A2')] {\em For any subset $V'$ of state-nodes of $G$, $|N_{\rm in}(V')| \ge |V'|$.} \end{enumerate} We recall that $N_{\rm in}(V')$ is the set of in-neighbors of $V'$.
-The above item (A2') is strictly weaker than the item (A2).
-To see this, we let $G$ satisfy (A2) and $H$ be the subgraph induced by the state-nodes.
+\begin{remark} {\normalfont For finite-dimensional linear systems, a necessary and sufficient condition~\cite{lin1974structural,shields1976structural,olshevsky2015minimum} for structural controllability can be formulated as follows: A digraph $G\in \mathcal{G}$ is structural controllable if and only if it satisfies item A1 in Theorem~\ref{thm:main1} and the following item: \begin{enumerate} \item[\em C2.] {\em For any subset $V'$ of state-nodes of $G$, $|N_{\rm in}(V')| \ge |V'|$.} \end{enumerate} We recall that $N_{\rm in}(V')$ is the set of in-neighbors of $V'$.
+The above item C2 is strictly weaker than the item A2 in Theorem~\ref{thm:main1}.
+To see this, we let $G$ satisfy A2 and $H$ be the subgraph induced by the state-nodes.
 Let $H'$ be a disjoint union of cycles that cover all the state-nodes.
 Then, within the subgraph $H'$, we have that for any subset $V'$ of state-nodes, $|N_{\rm in}(V'; H')| = V'$.
 It then follows that

-On the other hand, there exist digraphs that satisfy items (A1) and (A2'), but not (A2).
-One can take the class of directed paths as examples. } \end{remark}
+On the other hand, there exist digraphs that satisfy items A1 and C2, but not A2.
+One can simply take the class of directed paths as an example (see Fig.~\ref{fig:comparison}).